 Looking at my desert images, I wanted to work with them in a new way.
 During the 2020 shelter in place, I did not have access to my studio and darkroom.
 I began making small cyanotype prints on paper of the desert landscape.
 The versatile, accessible, and experimental qualities of the cyanotype process allowed me to continue to create work from my apartment.
 I continue to incorporate new images I have captured of the iconic plants from the Mojave and Sonoran Deserts into this work.

-Incorporating textiles into my photographic work has been something I have wanted to explore.
-When I was very young I would often visit my aunt in Northern NJ.
+Wanting to combine my photographic imagery and textiles, I thought back to my late aunt and the wall tapestries that hung in her home.
+When I was very young I would often visit her in Northern NJ.
 I was captivated by a handmade wall tapestry hanging above the stairway landing in her home.
-Due to mysterious circumstances she passed away unexpectedly when I was a teenager.
-Sewing connects me to her.
-Having little knowledge about quilting, I felt the cyanotype process would translate into this medium.
-I scan my medium format negatives at a higher resolution and divide the image into equal tiles measuring 8” x 10”.
+Due to mysterious circumstances my aunt passed away unexpectedly when I was a teenager.
+Sewing reconnects me to her.
+Having little knowledge about quilting, I knew the cyanotype process would translate into this medium.
+I create a large digital negative from a scanned film image then divide the larger image into equal sections.
+Each individual segment is printed on a piece of 8 inch x 10 inch cyanotype coated white quilting cotton.
 Using traditional quilting techniques I sew the rectangles together as I would use a square pattern to create a wall hanging quilt.